 Once you've familiarized yourself with the psd you can add new items to each category and see how they look in Photoshop.
 When you are happy with the results you can use the ePic Exporter script to export the images, located next to the template.psd (you'll need to have CS2 version at least to be able to use the script).
 Every layer will be exported to the folder specified between the signs in the layer's name, so make sure not to modify them.

-In case you don't have Photoshop, we've created a folder called exported next to the psd.
+In case you don't have either Photoshop or GIMP yet, we've created a folder called exported next to the psd.
 This is the result of the export, so you can still make progress, although it would be a bit harder to get a good grasp of how the layers are set up or to easily see how they interact with each other.
 You might notice that all the images are png files except the backgrounds.
 This is because the backgrounds don't need transparent parts, so they can be saved as jpgs to save some space, so the script will automatically save them in this format.

 - We have the following naming convention in place: